dreessen-n/neovim_plugin_reviews/README.md

 ![edit](https://user-images.githubusercontent.com/99504059/183553705-84633ef8-90eb-44b4-bce8-56b978e00053.png)

-## Delete: There is also a delete option on the show page.
+***There is also a delete option on the show page.
 This only shows for users who created the review.